StupidRepo/InvisibilityHat/README.md

 I thought it'd be funny to make it so you can't see the mod version.
 But don't worry, I am actively updating the mod with bug fixes and new updates.

 ### Why isn't the 'interesting mechanic' working?
 Currently, I still need to make it so you can't mine blocks, break blocks or attack mobs.
 It's harder than it seems, trust me.
-It should be released `this week`.
+It should be released `soon`.
 Come back here to see if the time has changed.
 ## GitHub
 Download an **UNTESTED** build of the mod for `1.19.2` [here][dl].